vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 VLAYER_API_TOKEN=sk_...
 ```

-> ❗️ Join the waitlist at [accounts.vlayer.xyz/waitlist](https://accounts.vlayer.xyz/waitlist).
->
-> We will be inviting new users periodically to join our testnet.
+> ❗️ We will be inviting new users periodically to our testnet.
+You can join the waitlist at [accounts.vlayer.xyz/waitlist](https://accounts.vlayer.xyz/waitlist).
 >
 > There are two steps to joining the waitlist:
 >   * specify your email address